 The weather is warm.
 The flowers are blooming.
 Your outdoor activities have increased.
 And, ouch, the bottom of your foot really hurts!
 That pain could be Plantar Fasciitis – inflammation and stress of the plantar fascia.(The ligament that runs across the bottom of your foot and connects your toes and heel bone.)
 Plantar fasciitis (PF) is one of the most common causes of heel pain and for some reason PF and warm weather seem to go together.
 Is Plantar Fasciitis more common in the summer?
-Let’s take a look.
+Let’s take a look to learn about how warm weather can affect plantar fasciitis – the causes, symptoms and treatment.

 - Activity – Most people are more active in the summer – exercising, walking and running more- and that repetitive activity can put stress on your heels.
 When the tendons in your heels become weak and stressed, inflammation can occur causing plantar fasciitis symptoms to appear.

-- Shoes – People trade in their shoes and boots for flip-flops and sandals and going barefoot in the summertime.
+- Shoes – People trade in their shoes and boots for flip-flops, sandals and going barefoot in the summertime.
 Going barefoot and these warm weather shoes provide much less support, which can put more strain on your muscles and tendons.

 - If you are a runner or participate in activities with a lot of jumping, or you’re overweight, these factors can cause stress on the plantar fascia resulting in swelling, inflammation and even small tears in the fascia